davidtchiu/davidtchiu.github.io/index.md

 - (4/2019) Congrats to Sarah McClain on receiving a summer research grant to work on semantic caching of bitmap indices.
 - (3/2019) I am serving on the PC for HiPC'19 Please consider submitting a paper.
 - (10/2018) Our paper on distributed bitmap indexing has been accepted for publication at BDCAT'18.
 It was nominated for the Best Paper award.

+### Student Feedback

+Leave our department some feedback using our [anonymous feedback form](https://forms.gle/Ltassc7BQkNfnnXB7).